-Defeating fear: 3 examples from people of extraordinary faith (Part One)
+Defeating fear: 3 examples from people of extraordinary faith

 When I think about all the pressure that first century forefathers and foremothers had to face, it makes me grateful that I was born in my generation and not theirs.
 They paved the way of what raw faith looks like.
 From story to story–you’ll find that they rarely had an example of faith to follow.
 They were the trailblazers of faith themselves and we get to benefit from that hard work and grit today.
 Abraham being challenged to sacrifice his son, Noah being challenged to build an ark for a flood that wouldn’t happen until after many years, Mary being challenged to give birth in a mind-boggling miraculous way–it wasn’t easy, in fact it was extremely difficult.
 Many of them were called out of their comfort zone by God to move somewhere or do something–and to trust that whatever would follow, would be in some way a good thing no matter what it looked like.